Book of Chen: Sources

 It heavily relied on Yao Silian's father Yao Cha's original manuscript.
 The book is one of the more complete extant records of the Chen dynasty.
 There are also alternate commentaries, including one by Tang prime minister Wei Zheng, which is also included in the book.

-In addition to his use of Yao Cha's previous works, Yao Silian relied by contemporary court diaries by Gu Yewang 顧野王 (519-581) and Fu Zai 傅縡 (531-585) and an earlier text also named Chen shu 陳書, compiled by Lu Qiong 陸瓊 (537-586).
+In addition to his use of Yao Cha's previous works, Yao Silian relied by contemporary court diaries by Gu Yewang 顧野王 (519–581) and Fu Zai 傅縡 (531–585) and an earlier text also named Chen shu 陳書, compiled by Lu Qiong 陸瓊 (537–586).

 There are other histories, including the Zizhi Tongjian written during the Song dynasty.

 Writing the Book of Chen

-Yao Cha (533-606), born in Wu Kang, Xing Wu (now Deqing County, Huzhou City, Zhejiang Province), was a historian of the Southern Dynasties.
+Yao Cha (533–606), born in Wu Kang, Xing Wu (now Deqing County, Huzhou City, Zhejiang Province), was a historian of the Southern dynasties.

 Yao Silian (557 ~ 637), whose real name is Jian, was born in Yongzhou Wannian (now Xi'an, Shaanxi Province) during the Chen dynasty.
 During the Chen dynasty, he was an official minister and writer.
 During the Sui dynasty, he was a secretary and was ordered by the Sui emperors to continue writing the histories of the Liang and Chen dynasties.
 History has called Yao Silian an esteemed Confucian scholar who had seen the accomplishments of three generations of China (Chen, Sui, Tang).

 In 606, Yao Cha died, and Silian continued writing these books.
 After the Tang destroyed the Sui, Yao Silian was appointed as a writer of the Hongwen Museum (弘文馆学).
 In 629, under imperial edict, Yao worked to finish the Book of Liang and Book of Chen, which was completed in 636.

 Although Yao Cha and Yao Silian are historians, they both have profound literacy in writing.
 In terms of writing history, their writing is concise and simple, and they are forbidden to pursue the magnificence and superficiality of rhetoric.
-They inherit the style and style of writing of Sima Qian and Ban Gu, and their writing is valuable in the history of Southern Dynasties.
+They inherit the style and style of writing of Sima Qian and Ban Gu, and their writing is valuable in the history of the Southern dynasties.
 As for when Yao Silian wrote the essay, Liu Zhiji's "Shi Tong" refers to the beginning of Zhenguan, when Silian was written into two histories by imperial edict, which lasted for nine years before he finished his work.
 Ceng Gong's Preface to Collation refers to Yao's investigation of Liang and Chen's affairs, but his book is not finished, which belongs to Zi Silian's inheritance.